analyzing computer vulnerabilities since 1999

-The Vigil@nce team watches vulnerabilities impacting your computers, and then offers solutions, a database and tools to correct them.
+The Vigil@nce team watches vulnerabilities impacting your computers, and then offers security solutions, a database and tools to fix them.

 Vulnerabilities of Apache HttpClient